 Advance Notice Provisions for Stockholder Proposals and Stockholder Nominations of Directors.
 Our amended and restated bylaws provide that, for nominations to the board of directors or for other business to be properly brought by a stockholder before a meeting of stockholders, the stockholder must first have given timely notice of the proposal in writing to our Secretary.
 For an annual meeting, a stockholder's notice generally must be delivered not less than 45 days nor more than 75 days prior to the anniversary of the mailing date of the proxy statement for the previous year's annual meeting.
 For a special meeting, the notice must generally be delivered by the later of 90 days prior to the special meeting or ten days following the day on which public announcement of the meeting is first made.
 Detailed requirements as to the form of the notice and information required in the notice are specified in the amended and restated bylaws.
-If it is determined that business was not properly brought before a meeting in accordance with our bylaw provisions, such business will not be conducted at the meeting.
+If it is determined that business was not properly brought before a meeting in accordance with our bylaw provisions, such business will not be conducted at the consent.
+As a result, any action to be effected by our stockholders must be effected at a duly called annual or special meeting of the stockholders.